publicissapient-france/XOverflow/src/main/resources/webapp/doc/html.md

 ## The content area

-The central part of the boilerplate template is pretty much empty.
+The central part of the boilerplate webapp.template is pretty much empty.
 This is intentional, in order to make the boilerplate suitable for both web page and web app development.